Keeganw3/Pianos-R-Us/README.md

 ### Media Queries
 I tested the media queries by manually adjusting the screen size from roughly 500-1000px to make sure the correct changes were taking place above or below each specific screen size.

 ## Known Bugs
 * The text on the confirmation email page is hidden underneath the navbar.
-* The footer doesn't remain at the bottom of the webpage depending on which page the user is on.
-This is very noticable on the signup, login and logout pages.

 # Deployment
 This app was deployed using Heroku.